 4. The Giant Barn Swing (Barnstormer)

-This is another one that will look quite familiar – these two rides are virtually identical to one another, both launch guests through barn doors at 45 mph at a 230-degree rotation (giving guests the feeling that they are about to go upside-down).
+This is another one that will look quite familiar.
+These two rides are virtually identical to one another.
+In fact, both launch guests through barn doors at 45 mph at a 230-degree rotation (giving guests the feeling that they are about to go upside-down).

 At Dollywood, Barnstormer is located in an area named “Owens Farm” which is a nod to Dolly’s mother’s family, the Owens.

-If that name sounds familiar, congratulations you’re ready for Dollywood Trivia Night – because that also happens to be the family of Pete Owens, head of Dollywood’s publicity department.
+If that name sounds familiar, congratulations you’re ready for Dollywood Trivia Night.
+The name also happens to be the family of Pete Owens, head of Dollywood’s publicity department.

 At Silver Dollar City, The Giant Barn Swing is located in the “Wilson’s Farm” section.